Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken vs. Stars Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 1

-The first game of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken square off on Tuesday, May 2, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-The Stars are the favorite, with -195 odds on the moneyline, in this game against the Kraken, who have +165 moneyline odds.
+Game 1 of the NHL Playoffs Second Round on Tuesday, May 2 features the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
+The Stars have -195 odds on the moneyline against the Kraken (+165).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!